-Activity: Differences between Food Safety and Food Biosecurity
+(Workbook Activity) Differences Between Food Safety and Food Biosecurity

-Instructions: Place a "B" for bioterrorism before each term/statement that pertains to managing food bioterrorism.
+Instructor's Note: Have participants place a "B" for bioterrorism before each term/statement that pertains to managing food bioterrorism.
 Place an "S" for safety before each statement that pertains to managing food safety.
+Discuss and fill in as a group.